Session Recording web player

 You can search for recordings by using filters.
 The available filters include host name, client name, user name, application, client IP address, event text, event type, and time.

 You can change to a different filter by clicking the currently selected Host name, as shown in the following screen capture.
-All filters are listed below after you click Host name.
+All filters are listed after you click Host name.
 Select a different filter as needed.

 You can also click the + symbol to add filters.